Does RICS Membership Help Your Career? Let’s Break It Down

 Surveys from RICS and other industry bodies have shown that, on average, chartered professionals earn more than non-chartered colleagues in similar roles.

-It’s not an automatic raise, but it can strengthen your case when negotiating or applying for a promotion.
+Its not an automatic raise, but it can strengthen your case when negotiating or applying for a promotion.

 Clearer professional identity